 Each scholarship will have its own application requirements, but some may overlap enough so you can use the same materials to apply.

 The Chegg scholarship finder is another great tool that will help you find scholarships for school.
 If you sign up, you’ll get additional filters to customize your search.
-But if you prefer, you can get started without one and search by location, GPA, and application type.
+But if you prefer, you can get started without one and search by location, GPA and application type.

 If you’re burnt out with application essays, narrow the list down to scholarships that don’t require an essay.
-Chegg also offers a monthly $1,000 grant.
-To apply, you’ll answer creative questions such as “If you started a company, what would it be and why?”
+Filtering will help you avoid scrolling through the site’s 25,000-plus opportunities.

 With such an easy application process, it will be even easier to give these scholarships your best shot.